Justice, Christina

 Bio

-As a Senior Faculty Specialist Christina is the primary coordinator, author, and developer of the operational and monthly GEOGLAM Crop Monitor for Early Warning (CM4EW), working with the main international, regional and national organizations involved in food security monitoring (USAID FEWS NET, FAO GIEWS, EC JRC, Asia RiCE, and UN WFP) to build consensus for current crop conditions over countries at risk of food insecurity and synthesize these efforts in the publication of the monthly CM4EW bulletin.
+Christina is the Early Warning Early Action Lead for NASA Harvest, NASA's Food Supply and Agriculture Program and leads the GEOGLAM Crop Monitor for Early Warning (CM4EW), working with the main international, regional and national organizations involved in food security monitoring (USAID FEWS NET, FAO GIEWS, EC JRC, Asia RiCE, and UN WFP) to build consensus for current crop conditions over countries at risk of food insecurity and synthesize these efforts in the publication of the monthly CM4EW bulletin.
 The primary objective is to reduce uncertainty and build consensus for in-season crop assessments over countries at risk of food insecurity and synthesize these efforts in the publication of the monthly CM4EW bulletin.
 In a short amount of time since the first bulletin in February 2016, CM4EW has become an internationally recognized source of reliable, consensus driven, in-season information on crop conditions and used to inform a range of government, and humanitarian aid organization decisions on food allocation, and humanitarian assistance (including WFP, USAID).
-Also working to develop national instances of the Crop Monitor to support uptake of remote sensing data into agriculture monitoring and decision support systems for the Ministries of Agriculture and Statistics across Vietnam, Tanzania, Kenya and Uganda.

 Degrees